xysun/dicely/README.md

 You will need:

 - java 1.8
-- a local running redis instance.
+- a local running redis instance (not required if running tests only).
 You can quickly get one running following instruction [here](https://redis.io/topics/quickstart)

 Then: